chromium/chromium/docs/proxy_auto_config.md

 # Proxy Auto Config Using WPAD

-Most systems support manually configuring a proxy for web access, but this is cumbersome and kind of techical, so Chrome also supports [WPAD](http://en.wikipedia.org/wiki/Web_Proxy_Autodiscovery_Protocol) for proxy configuration (enabled if "automatically detect proxy settings" is enabled on Windows).
+Most systems support manually configuring a proxy for web access, but this is cumbersome and kind of technical, so Chrome also supports [WPAD](http://en.wikipedia.org/wiki/Web_Proxy_Autodiscovery_Protocol) for proxy configuration (enabled if "automatically detect proxy settings" is enabled on Windows).